ynair3-sys/IS-477-Project-/ProjectPlan.md

 <h3>Research Questions</h3>
-With this project we hope to answer our primary research question being "how do sleep patterns influence GPA and study productivity among college students?."
-Seconndly we hope to learn is sleep patterns such as sleep timing
+With this project we hope to answer our primary research question being "how does sleep patterns influence GPA and study productivity among college students?"
+Secondly, we hope to learn if sleep patterns such as sleep timing or bedtime consistency predict academic outcomes beyond total sleep duration.